 A Christmas tree is the center of our Christmas decorations.
-But you don’t have to have just one.
-I have several ideas for Christmas trees in your home.
+It is always the center of any holiday decor.
+You don’t have to have just one.
+I have nine ideas for Christmas trees in your home.

 Our trees are up.
 They are decorated.
 The lights are sparkling.
 Let’s take a tour.

-We have trees in 7 different rooms in our home, from the entry to our bedroom.
+We have trees in seven different rooms in our home, from the entry to our bedroom.
 So let’s start in our entry.

-We have 2 trees in our entry, both small, but lighted, of course.
+We have two trees in our entry, both small, but lighted, of course.

 On our entry dresser, we have 1 green tree and 2 small white bottle brush trees.
 Small trees are perfect for tucking in small vignettes.